viralpandey/custom-elements/README.md

 Framework
 ---------
 [HTML5 Boilerplate](http://html5boilerplate.com/) is the framework behind this website.
 Coding standards are based on the [NA Isobar Coding Standards](http://isobar-idev.github.io/code-standards/) and the book [Dive Into HTML5](http://diveintohtml5.info/) by [Mark Pilgrim](http://en.wikipedia.org/wiki/Mark_Pilgrim_(software_developer) has always been a source of inpiration for me.
+Project documentation is done by [FlatDoc](http://ricostacruz.com/flatdoc/) and [Daux](http://daux.io/).

 Images
 ------